christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}\
 ![Fig.1.2](/images/asandernike.jpg){:width="400px"}

 Fig. 1.1 & 1.2.
 (L) Julius Caesar.
-(R) Asander, king of Bosphorus depicting a Nike which was the Greek goddes of victory and a close companion of Zeus.
+(R) Asander, king of Bosphorus depicting a Nike which was the Greek goddess of victory and a close companion of Zeus.
 Other depictions of Asander show the star and cresent that is visible in the Julius Caesar coin above (https://rpc.ashmus.ox.ac.uk/coins/1/1845).
-The crescent moon and star symbol has Mithraic symbolism, and another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras: https://silver.kbr.be/3628_-_Panticapaeum%3F_(Asander)_(AE_Apollo/prow)_over_Pontic_type_(Perseus/Pegasus)_(Oxford,_AM).
+Another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras: https://silver.kbr.be/3628_-_Panticapaeum%3F_(Asander)_(AE_Apollo/prow)_over_Pontic_type_(Perseus/Pegasus)_(Oxford,_AM).
+The star and crescent in above coins was the symbol of the city of Byzantium/Constantinople long before the Ottomans used it.
+The legend was that Byzas, the founder, chose the site based on a vision of a crescent moon and a star.
+This symbol represented the fusion of the lunar goddess (Hecate/Artemis, who was associated with snakes) and the solar god (Apollo).
+By using this symbol, Asander and Caesar were not just using a random symbol; they were explicitly claiming lordship over the Bosphorus.

 The Avatar Succession: Roman Emperors are Bosporan Kings